-The practice of portraiture has historically served to not only represent the subject but to also preserve their spirit in its most honest form.
+The practice of portraiture has historically served not only to represent the subject, but also to preserve their spirit in its most honest form.
 For Buffalo-based visual artist Julia Bottoms, traditional portraiture is a means to express the nuance and complexities of Black identity beyond limiting, reductive stereotypes.
 Thinking through historic periods in which portraits were commissioned for figures of prominence, Bottoms’ practice interrogates portraiture as a concept of record.
 The inclusion – or lack thereof – of Black and Brown bodies in classical portraiture has inspired a new series and conceptual direction in her work.

 A Light Under the Bushel features work from this new series, building upon the artist’s interest in expanding narratives around representations of Blackness.
 Black and Brown people certainly existed during times like the Renaissance and Victorian eras when classical portraits were created.
 However, their inclusion in such works is rare and highly circumstantial, their lives rarely deemed important enough to be documented by fine art.
 Bottoms’ new paintings push against this, emphasizing that they have always been an important part of history.
 Inspired by portraits of these eras, her work fuses the historic with the contemporary through her models’ dress.
 Her work is reminiscent of the recontextualization of blackness throughout history seen in the work of portrait artist Kehinde Wiley.
 However, Bottoms moves in a different direction by employing soft, gestural brush strokes and posing her models to emulate classical depictions of saints, Madonna and Child, warriors, and other angelic beings, imbuing her figures with an ethereal presence.